End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Experimental Evaluation

 \subsection{Discussion: On Benchmarking LLMs for Planning}

-In this section, we point out a few issues and discuss some aspects of benchmarking LLMs for planning tasks: while they are relevant to interpreting the results of our paper, they go beyond and constitute a call to action to develop better methods for testing these models on tasks that require reasoning and planning under constraints.
+In this section, we highlight key issues in benchmarking LLMs for planning tasks.
+Beyond informing our results, these observations call for improved methods for reasoning and planning under constraints, and provide empirical support for recent position papers advocating more rigorous evaluation~\cite{katz2025makeplanningresearchrigorous}.

-\paragraph{Agentic systems are brittle.} An interesting aspect of our framework is its sensitivity to slight variations in the input prompt and the agents' pool.
-Just by introducing an agent that assesses the temporal constraints of a solution, we realised that the orchestrator selects that agent in most cases: while this benefits the performance in many tasks (e.g., logistics, obfuscated deceptive logistics, meeting planning, calendar scheduling, etc.), it shows the brittleness of agentic-based systems to slight variations of the initial conditions.
-Our prompt for the orchestrator, available in the Appendix, clearly states that the agent to use next should be chosen based on the output of the PDDL solver, the validator, and the current PDDL plan.
-Despite that, the orchestrator always selects the temporal consistency agent for some tasks, alongside the one that reduces the complexity of the PDDL problem when it is too large.

-\paragraph{Planning benchmarks are ambiguous, if not wrong.} In the Google Natural Plan Benchmark, we found several examples where the ground truth label is wrong or misleading.
-Since both our method and the vanilla models perform very well on the calendar scheduling but poorly on trip planning, we manually inspected the datasets.
-In the calendar scheduling, several ground truth labels report only one solution, while multiples are correct.
-In trip planning, the ground truth solution ambiguously assumes that if a person wants to spend $x$ days in place $A$ and $y$ days in place $B$, the solution counts the trip between $A$ and $B$ as a day spent in both (while this may be reasonable in some cases, it is not when, for example, a trip between two cities takes $10$ hours).
-GPT-5-mini, as well as GPT-5, makes a different assumption: traveling from $A$ to $B$ counts only as a day spent in $A$.
-This assumption reduces the models' accuracy.
+\paragraph{Planning benchmarks are ambiguous, if not wrong.} In the Google Natural Plan benchmark, we identified several issues with the ground truth labels.
+Both our method and vanilla models perform well on calendar scheduling but poorly on trip planning, prompting manual inspection.
+In calendar scheduling, some instances admit multiple valid solutions despite a single labeled answer.
+In trip planning, the ground truth ambiguously counts travel days as time spent in both locations, which can be unrealistic (e.g., long trips).
+GPT-5-mini and GPT-5 instead count travel as time spent only in the origin location, leading to lower measured accuracy.
+In contrast, Planbench provides well-defined tasks and solutions, though it focuses on classic planning domains (e.g., logistics, depots).

-On the other hand, Planbench has much better-defined tasks, problems, and solutions, but it covers only classic planning tasks such as logistics, depots, etc.

 We thus raise the attention of the research community to benchmarks that, if not inspected manually, can mislead our interpretation of LLMs' planning capabilities.
 We advocate for benchmarks rigorously validated by humans before release.
+This opens up to the discussion on LLMs as-a-judge to evaluate the correctness of a plan when the ground truth is not available.